 A Kanban board is an indispensable tool in modern project management.
 Originally developed by Toyota to optimize production processes, it is now used in numerous industries.
 The board helps to visually represent workflows and increase efficiency.
-It consists of several columns that represent different project phases and cards on which individual tasks are noted.
+It consists of several columns representing different project phases and cards on which individual tasks are noted.

 Advantages of a Kanban Board